ajordana/zoo-rob/README.md

 Not deterministic!

-Cannot do this as well, this gives some random bug, the values are clearly off. os.environ['XLA_FLAGS'] = (
+Cannot do this as well, this gives some random bug, the values are clearly off.
+It looks like this flag is buggy. https://github.com/jax-ml/jax/issues?q=is%3Aissue%20state%3Aopen%20xla_gpu_deterministic_ops%3Dtrue

+os.environ['XLA_FLAGS'] = (
     '--xla_gpu_deterministic_ops=true '
     '--xla_gpu_autotune_level=0'